 This post may contain affiliate sales links.
 Please read my disclosure policy.

-So what makes this the best soft sugar cookie recipe?
+What makes this the best soft sugar cookie recipe?
 These cookies are:

-- Not too thin – They are just thin enough to get golden edges without losing their soft centers.
+- Not too thin.
+They are just thin enough to get golden edges without losing their soft centers.

-- Not too thick – They are just thick enough to be chewy without being cakey.
+- Not too thick.
+They are just thick enough to be chewy without being cakey.

-- Soft and chewy – These cookies have the PERFECT texture.
+- Soft and chewy.
+These cookies have the PERFECT texture.

-- Delicious! – I mean, many cookies are delicious, but these sugar cookies have the kind of flavor that makes you daydream about your next opportunity to eat one.
+- Delicious!
+I mean, many cookies are delicious, but these sugar cookies have the kind of flavor that makes you daydream about your next opportunity to eat one.

-- And they stay good for DAYS. – I’ll be honest, these cookies are usually gobbled up stat.
+- And they stay good for DAYS.
+I’ll be honest, these cookies are usually gobbled up stat.
 But for the sake of testing this recipe I did purposely see how long they would last and I’m happy to say these sugar cookies stay soft and chewy for days when stored properly.

-Before we get into how to make this cookie recipe in particular, lets talk a bit about what makes a cookie soft and chewy in the first place.
+Lets talk a bit about what makes a cookie soft and chewy in the first place.
 Here are the major elements:

 Baking Soda + Baking Powder